Real trace expansions: Abstract

 \section{Abstract}

-In this paper, we show that the trace of the operators $A\eta(t\cL)$ where $A$ and $\cL$ are classical pseudo-differential operators on a compact manifold $M$ and $\cL$ is elliptic and self-adjoint admits an expansion in powers of $t\to 0^+$.
-The functions $\eta$ being smooth and compactly supported on $\bR$ have no meromorphic properties, unlike in the case of the heat trace or zeta functions.
-We also show that the constant coefficients in our expansions are related to the non-commutative residue and the canonical trace of $A$.
+In this paper, we investigate trace expansions of operators of the form $A\eta(t\cL)$ where $\eta:\bR\to \bC$ is a Schwartz function, $A$ and $\cL$ are classical pseudo-differential operators on a compact manifold $M$ with $\cL$ elliptic.
+In particular, we show that, under certain hypotheses, this trace admits an expansion in powers of $t\to 0^+$.
+We also relate the constant coefficient to the non-commutative residue and the canonical trace of $A$.
+Our main tool is the continuous inclusion of the functional calculus of $\cL$ into the pseudo-differential calculus whose proof relies on the Helffer-Sj\"ostrand formula.

 \makeatletter \l@subsection{\@tocline{2}{0pt}{3pc}{5pc}{}} \makeatother